 Let me explain.
 For those who didn’t know, I worked for a consulting firm for a year traveling every single week.
 While this was rough at the time, I built up around 200,000 airline miles!
 Time to cash in, and maybe splurge a little. 😉

 To start my trip off right, I flew business class and got my own little pod all to myself.
 Unlike my dreadful long flight to Italy a few years back, my flight to China went by like a breeze.
 My seat reclined 180 degrees into a bed; I got all the free food and drinks I could ask for, and don’t forget the free slippers!

-Although, because I am still cheap, I did choose a flight with two layovers.
+And since I really wasn’t in any rush, I chose a flight with two layovers.
 My first leg after Houston was from Tokyo, Japan to Chengdu, China.
 I got on this plane well rested after a good nights sleep from the Houston flight and a big breakfast in the first-class lounge in the airport.